Garramilla/Darwin, 17th-19th November 2025

 Facilitator Profiles

-Shoshana Dreyfus is an Associate Professor at the University of Wollongong, Australia.
+Shoshana Dreyfus is Honorary Associate Professor at the University of Wollongong, Australia.
 She specialises in discourse analysis, systemic functional linguistics and academic literacy, and has over 20 years research and teaching experience in functional and applied linguistics.
 She has an additional background in education, in particular literacy education.
 Her research focuses on a diverse range of objects of study including non-verbal communication and language disorder in intellectual disability; families who have a family member with disability; activist discourse; discipline-specific academic literacy; as well as developments in systemic functional linguistic theory and discourse semantics.
 She also regularly speaks on ABC radio about language and linguistics and advocates for the rights of people living with severe intellectual disabilities.

 Awni Etaywe is a linguist whose research aligns with UNSDG 16, specialising in the discourses of violence and social justice.
 His work bridges counter-extremism and peacebuilding by analysing threats, incitement, and radical messaging, while advancing social semiotics on the language of peace, solidarity, and compassion in digital media and activism.
 This dual focus critiques manipulative tactics and fosters strategies for positive change.
 His work appears in esteemed journals such as Discourse & Society and Language & Society.